Ixcateopan (archaeological site): Cohuixcas

 Towards 1100 CE, the Nahua-Cohuixcas and Purépecha arrived in the area; the Cohuixcas settled the central region of the State of Guerrero, founding the towns of: Taxco, Iguala, Tepecoacuilco, Huitzuco, Tlaxmalac, Cocula, Teloloapan, Atenango, Tlamacazapa, Ixcateopan, Acapetlahuaya, Zumpango del Rio, Tlapa, Tixtla, Acapulco and Chilapa.
 The Purépecha groups founded Pungarabato, Coyuca Zirándaro and took over throughout the Tierra Caliente region.

 They are referred to as Nahua-Cohuixcas, possibly because they spoke Nahuatl.

 The Nahua name is given to different ethnic groups who have Nahuatl or Mexican as a common language.
 Nahuatl means "something that sounds good, such as bell" and also "cunning or crafty man" (Ladino).

-The most important ethnic group in the Guerrero state was the Cohuixcas, who settled the central and northern regions.
+The most important ethnic group in the state of Guerrero was the Cohuixcas, who settled the central and northern regions.
 They came from northern territories.
 Coahuixca means "plain of snakes".

 The Cohuixcas were the oldest inhabitants of this region, within the Atenango del Rio municipality, upon the Spaniards arrival, they were tributaries of the Aztecs, who through their expeditions had come to dominate this region.

 The Chontales, Cohuixcas and other small fractions of peoples who spoke various languages, scattered from Guerrero to Oaxaca, nothing is known; modern people judges them from remains of tribes that preceded the Nations that left history traces.

 This opinion is not so risky; Humboldt in the past, had tried the same judgment, while incurring certain errors. «The Nations that successively invaded Mexico, he noted, the Toltec, the chichimecas, the nahuatlaques, the Acolhuas, the Tlaxcaltecas and the Aztecs, formed a single group, almost like the Germans, the Norwegians, Goths and Danes, mixed into a single race; the Germanic peoples.» It is likely, that other Nations such as the Otomi, Olmecs, Cuitlateques, Zacatecos and Purépecha, have appeared in the region before the Toltec.
 Wherever people have progressed in the same direction, the place they geographically occupy somehow designates the chronological order of their migrations.
 By the same rule can place the Nations who spoke lost languages.

 The last external offensive from forces loyal to the Aztecs came from the Malinalcas, Matlatzincas and Cohuixcas.
 Spaniards Andrés de Tapia and Gonzalo de Sandoval stop their advance.

 Chontales

-There are two ethnic groups called Chontales, which do not have any cultural or linguistic relationship to each other: